There were no records set in 2020-21, but the downward trends in polar ice continue.

 When Arctic sea ice reached its minimum extent on September 15, 2020, it spanned just 3.74 million square kilometers (1.44 million square miles)—the second-lowest minimum since the start of the satellite record in 1979.
 In recent decades, Arctic melting seasons have been growing longer and much of the older, thicker ice has been lost.

 This winter’s annual ice maximum was less noteworthy.
 Ice formed throughout autumn and winter and reached its maximum on March 21, 2021.
-The extent was measured at 14.77 million square kilometers (5.70 million square miles), well below the 1981-2010 average of 15.64 million square kilometers.
+The extent was measured at 14.77 million square kilometers (5.70 million square miles), well below the 1981-2010 average of 15.64 million square kilometers (6 million square miles).
 March 2021 was the seventh-lowest Arctic ice maximum in the 43-year satellite record.

 Some Arctic marginal seas fared worse than others.
 In the Labrador Sea, sparse sea ice cover during the winter posed challenges for Inuit people, disrupting some ice highways that connect communities in the region.
 In the Gulf of Saint Lawrence, the lack of sea ice led seal pups to cluster onshore, where they were more vulnerable to predators.